How Storytelling Can Fuel Business Success

 One of Harlands’ long-time clients, the lifestyle emporium, Illustrated Living, embodies this idea.
 Everything they do flows from their belief that people should “buy once and buy well.”

-Established in 2009, the business has evolved from being a ‘kitchen-table’ enterprise selling via Amazon and eBay to having a couple of shops (Illustrated Living and Wishlist) and gallery space the Atrium in Truro’s Lemon Street Market, a new store in St Ives, as well as a burgeoning online platform.
+Established in 2009, the business has evolved from being a ‘kitchen-table’ enterprise selling via Amazon and eBay to having a couple of shops (Illustrated Living and Wishlist) and gallery space (the Atrium) in Truro’s Lemon Street Market, a new store in St Ives and an expanding online platform.

 Chris and Rosie Houghton, the team behind Illustrated Living, have benefitted from having Harlands by their side from the early days.
 This relationship has enabled them to move quickly and confidently when opportunities have presented themselves.
 The financial agility we’ve been able to bestow on them chimes with their undoubted knack for anticipating future trends and is essential for stealing a march on competitors in the fast-paced world of design.